The Lesson Israel Failed to Learn

 What happened on the cross of Calvary?
 The heart of the “Son of man” was broken so we could be healed of the sting of sin, just as the children of Israel were healed when they looked upon the cross with the brazen serpent on it in the wilderness and were healed of the sting of the serpents that had bitten them.
 They were dying and would have died if they did not “look” to the cross.
 Do you think they looked at it intently, waiting for the healing promised to take place?
 I think they did!
 They did not just give it a glance but stared at it until they were healed.
 However there were many that refused to look and perished.

 Was the heart of Yahushua Messiah broken as He hung upon the cross at Calvary?
 When they came to break the legs of Yahushua and the two thieves, they did not need to break the legs of Yahushua because He was already dead.
 Death from crucifixion could last for days, but Yahushua was dead in just a very short time.
-“The Jews therefore, because it was the preparation [It was the preparation day for the Passover not the preparation day for the Sabbath (John 19:14).], that the bodies should not remain upon the cross on the Sabbath day, (for that Sabbath day was an high day,) [The annual feast days were referred to as High Sabbaths.] besought Pilate that their legs might be broken, and that they might be taken away.
+“The Jews therefore, because it was the preparation [It was the "preparation day for the Passover" not the preparation day for the Sabbath (John 19:14).], that the bodies should not remain upon the cross on the Sabbath day, (for that Sabbath day was an high day,) [The annual feast days were referred to as High Sabbaths.] besought Pilate that their legs might be broken, and that they might be taken away.
 Then came the soldiers, and brake the legs of the first, and of the other which was with him.
 But when they came to Yahushua, and saw that He was dead already, they brake not his legs: but one of the soldiers with a spear pierced His side, and forthwith came there out blood and water” (John 19:31-34, emphasis added).

 “My little children, these things write I unto you, that you sin not.
 And IF any man sin, we have an advocate with the Father, Yahushua Messiah the righteous” Who “cannot be touched with the feelings of our infirmities; but was in all points tempted like as we are yet without sin” (1 John 2:1, Hebrews 4:15, emphasis added).
 “Forasmuch then as the children are partakers of flesh and blood, He [Yahushua] also Himself likewise took part of the same; that through death He might destroy him that had the power of death, that is, the devil; and deliver them who through fear of death were all their lifetime subject to bondage” (Hebrews 2:14-15).
 Yahushua was thinking of us and the deliverance that would be ours if He went through the pain and agony of the cross.
 His was a selfless life of sacrifice for the salvation of mankind.

 Yahushua tried to point a most learned Rabbi named Nicodemus to His sacrifice that would be made, during their visit that night.
 Nicodemus did not understand, and Yahushua asked him “art thou a master of Israel, and knowest not of these things” (John 3:10).
 Yahushua told Nicodemus about being “born again” and how it happens.
 “And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up: that whosoever believeth in Him should not perish, but have eternal life” (John 3:14-15).
-It was by looking, personally, for yourself, that you can be healed from the contagious disease of sin, just as those who looked in the wilderness looked at the serpent of brass upon the pole were healed from the deadly bite of the serpent (Numbers 21:8).
+It is by looking, personally, for yourself, that you can be healed from the contagious disease of sin, just as those who looked in the wilderness looked at the serpent of brass upon the pole were healed from the deadly bite of the serpent (Numbers 21:8).
 We have all been bitten by that snake, the devil, just as Eve was in the Garden of Eden.
 We must be “born again” and have “a broken spirit: a broken and a contrite heart, O Elohim, Thou wilt not despise” (Psalm 51:17).
 When we truly see how we have treated our Savior and His Father, our Elohim, it should break our hearts.
 Let us look long and intently at the cross.
 Not some wooden image of the cross.
 But with our mind’s eye look until we are healed and have been broken and are contrite.

 And Yahuwah will not leave us in that repentant state for “Yahuwah is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit” (Psalm 34:18).
 He desires nothing but our salvation and not our condemnation.
 “For Elohim sent not His Son into the world to condemn the world; but that the world through Him might be saved” (John 3:17).
-We are already under condemnation of a guilty conscience and when we see to what lengths Elohim and His Son have gone for our salvation it will break our hearts from our rebellious spirit, and we will gladly invite the Spirit of Elohim to come in and change us back into His likeness (2 Corinthians 3:18).
+We are already under the condemnation of a guilty conscience and when we see to what lengths Elohim and His Son have gone for our salvation it will break our hearts from our rebellious spirit, and we will gladly invite the Spirit of Elohim to come in and change us back into His likeness (2 Corinthians 3:18).